joshbruce/fourth-earth-raw/public/digital-assisted/content.md

 Fourth Earth RAW is designed to be setting agnostic and usable within settings that are system agnostic (or that can be modified to be more system agnostic).

-Fourth Earth Lore is designed to be system agnostic and describes the canonical Fourth Earth setting, which is licensed under the [Creative Commons, Attribution 4.0 licens](https://creativecommons.org/licenses/by/4.0).
+Fourth Earth Lore is designed to be system agnostic and describes the canonical Fourth Earth setting, which is licensed under the [Creative Commons, Attribution 4.0 license](https://creativecommons.org/licenses/by/4.0).

 ## Characters

-Most tracking of character stats, skills, and tools can be digitized.
+Most tracking of character-related qualities can be automated or simplified.

 Official Fourth Earth RAW character sheets are available for both RAW and SA specifications.